 Studies

-The MA students from the Language Technology in Linguistics and Translation Studies sub-programme have the necessary academic skills, theoretical knowledge and other capacities to enable them to continue their studies in data-oriented Linguistics or Translation Studies PhD programs, or to be able to work as specialists in non-academic jobs requiring intensive and extensive experience with language technology.
+During the two-year programme, students acquire the necessary academic skills, theoretical knowledge, and other capacities to enable them to continue their studies in data-oriented Linguistics or Translation Studies PhD programs, or to be able to work as specialists in non-academic jobs requiring intensive and extensive experience with language data or language and translation technology for research analytic purposes for identifying trends in society.

 The curriculum consists of

-- Compulsory Introductory Courses (20 cp)
+- Compulsory Introductory Courses (20 ECTS)

 - Main Subject Studies (80 ECTS)

-- Elective Studies (20 ECTS)
+- Elective Studies (16 ECTS)

 Compulsory Introductory Courses (20 ECTS)

-All students take the courses common to both sub-programmes.
 These courses contain a considerable selection of basic courses in Linguistics and Language Technology.

-Main subject studies (80 ECTS)
+Main Subject Studies (80 ECTS)

-Elective Studies (20 ECTS)
+Elective Studies (16 ECTS)

 How to apply?